With final goodbye, Germany to shutter last black coal mine

 Bundesliga clubs in the area, who owe their origins to local mining communities, are marking Prosper-Haniel's closure with tributes to their shared heritage.

-In a reminder of the dangers of the job, a 29-year-old man died in another recently shuttered mine in the same state of North Rhine-Westphalia, where dismantling work is ongoing.
+In a reminder of the dangers of the job, a 29-year-old man died in another recently shuttered mine in the same state of North Rhine-Westphalia on Monday, where dismantling work is ongoing.

 The industrial mechanic died from injuries suffered after getting trapped by a heavy door.